 If you are a mom or a dad, or you are parents of a child with a mental condition, I really hope you wouldn’t commit the same mistakes I did.
 So below are some of the most vital lessons I’ve learned about raising a kid with mental illness.

 - Establish Open Communication.
 Do not shut off your child and always give her the opportunity to explain herself when she does something wrong or when she has a tantrum in a public place.
 Remember that most of her behavior is not intentional, and you can’t fix her on your own by just reprimanding her and telling her not to do it again.
+“Talking openly is an opportunity to correct misconceptions and decrease the anxiety that comes with uncertainty.”
+Elana Premack Sandler L.C.S.W., M.P.H says.
 Let’s not concentrate on fixing our kids but instead spend more time understanding them.

 - Don’t Forget To Care For You.
 It’s what we refer to as self-care.
 When we first got Melissa, I was too busy being a full-time mother while my husband worked two jobs.
 I felt like I was a single parent who was overwhelmed with all the responsibility of taking care of a child with a mental condition.
 I was trying so hard to take care of her that I forget to take care of me.
 I almost gave up and went to a psychiatrist myself, and she was the one who made me realize that I needed to care for myself for me to effectively care for my daughter for a long time.
 As people say, put your mask first before you help others with theirs.